Rock of Ages Review, May 2025 - National Operatic and Dramatic Association (NODA)

-If you are an adult aged 18+ and would like to join us to perform in our revue On With the Show - A Musical Theatre Roulette, here is the information you need about auditions.
+If you are an adult aged 18+ and would like to join us to perform in Come from Away, here is the information you need about auditions.

-The show will be performed at The Haymarket in Basingstoke on Friday 17 and Saturday 18 May 2024.
+The show will be performed at The Haymarket in Basingstoke from 18 - 22 November 2025.

 ACCESS AUDITION RESOURCES ONLINE: MEMBERS AREA